 Police Services at Penn State Mont Alto present different PAWS courses and other public education programs including: "Drug and Alcohol Abuse," "Sexual Violence," and "Knowing Life Skills."
 A DUI driving course is also available where student's experience firsthand the effect of alcohol on motor skills.

 These courses are designed to assist students with getting assimilated with living away from home, introducing them to campus safety, and educating them on Pennsylvania laws and crime prevention techniques.

 Below is a list of currently scheduled classes.
 Any course not listed on the schedule can be schedules upon request:

 Spring 2016 Police Services Training/Presentation Schedule

 Date Course Location

-Alcohol and Drug Abuse:
+Alcohol and Drug Abuse

-For many of our student's this is their first experience away from home, living on their own.
-This course was designed to provide students with basic skills and knowledge to help them while they are away from home.
-The presentation includes a description of how to change a tire, how to jump start a vehicle, as well as other general life skills.
-Safe driving practices are discussed.
-As the students are for the most part now 18 and considered adults by the legal system, a brief overview of definitions of common offenses such as harassment or criminal mischief is included.
-The presentation ends with a brief overview of the PA court system, followed by the opportunity to discuss any safety concerns or questions with the officer giving the presentation.
+For many students living at college is the first experience they will have living on their own.
+This course is designed to provide them with basic skills and knowledge to help them adjust.
+The presentation includes a description of how to change a tire, jump-start a vehicle, as well as other general life skills.
+Safe driving practices are also discussed.
+As our students are, for the most part 18 years of age and considered adults by the legal system, a brief overview of common offenses that occur on campus, such as harassment or criminal mischief are included as well.
+The presentation ends with a brief overview of the Pennsylvania court system, followed by the opportunity to discuss any safety concerns or questions.

 - University Police